Laszlo Rabel

 Laszlo Rabel (born László Rábel; September 21, 1937 – November 13, 1968) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in the Vietnam War.

 Biography

+Rábel fled Hungary following the 1956 revolution through Austria, and later immigrated to the United States, and settled down in Minneapolis, Minnesota.
+He married a Hungarian woman called Éva Rostás in 1957, who also fled Hungary after the failed 1956 revolution.
+They had a daughter Eve Rábel.

+He joined the United States Army on November 16, 1965, In 1966 after basic training at Fort Leonard Wood he received orders to begin Advanced Infantry Training at Fort Gordon, Georgia.
+In the same year he volunteered to Parachute Jump School at Fort Benning.
+He was promoted there to Private First Class.
+After receiving his Parachute Jump Wings he started his career with the 101st Airborne Division's A Company, 2nd Battalion 501st Infantry Regiment.
+After short service with the division he was transferred to the 173rd Airborne Brigade's A Company, 4th Battalion 503rd Infantry Regiment.

+The unit was dispatched to Vietnam during the same year and László started his first tour of duty.

+In 1967 he graduated from Recondo school and was promoted to Sergeant.

-Rabel fled Hungary following the 1956 revolution, and later immigrated to the United States.
-He joined the US Army from Minneapolis, Minnesota in 1965, and by November 13, 1968, was serving as a Staff Sergeant in the 74th Infantry Detachment (Long Range Patrol), 173rd Airborne Brigade.
+On November 13, 1968, László was serving as a staff sergeant in the 74th Infantry Detachment (Long Range Patrol), 173rd Airborne Brigade.
 On that day, in Binh Dinh Province, South Vietnam, he smothered the blast of an enemy-thrown hand grenade with his body, protecting his fellow soldiers at the expense of his own life.

-Rabel, aged 31 at his death, was buried in Arlington National Cemetery, Arlington County, Virginia.
+Rábel, aged 31 at his death, was buried in Arlington National Cemetery, Arlington County, Virginia.

+After a lengthy procedure, László Rábel received the Medal of Honor posthumously from President Richard Nixon on April 7, 1970.
+The medal was presented to his spouse Éva and daughter Eve during a ceremony in the White House.

+In 1992 besides he never attended Ranger School, he was inducted to the Ranger Hall of Fame.